Hemeroplanes longistriga

 I believe the genus name comes from the Greek "Hemero" = everyday life and "planes" = rhealm.

 "Stryga" is derived from a Greek word meaning 'bird of the night' or 'vampire'.
+It (more likely) could also be from the Latin, meaning streak or stripe.
 "Longi" means long.

 FLIGHT TIMES: